 Sources: U.S. Bureau of Labor Statistics, Monster.com job postings from September 2012

-Step 2: Gain Experience at a Grocer or Butcher Shop
+Work at a Butcher Shop

 Becoming a meat cutter typically does not require a formal education, and many meat cutters gain experience working at a grocery store, butcher shop, or meat processing plant.
 Hands-on experience is one of the most important factors for a career in meat cutting.
 It typically takes two years of on-the-job training to be considered a highly skilled meat cutter.
 Mastery of basic skills - such as shaping simple cuts of meat, bone removal, and trimming - is required before a trainee gains the techniques to cut large, wholesale pieces of meat.
 Meat cutters also receive education in safety, inventory control, curing meat, and basic business operations.